Pragith/Notes/README.md

 Notes
 =====

-A simple notes app written in PHP and MySQL.
+A simple notes script written in PHP to work with MySQL and MongoDB.